benchopt/benchopt/doc/tutorials/add_solver.rst

         ...

         def run(self, n_iter):
+            # mysolver.solve is the black box solver; the names of its arguments
+            # may of course differ: you should adapt to your case!
-            w = mysolver.solve(self.X, self.y, self.lmbd, tol=tol)
+            beta = mysolver.solve(self.X, self.y, self.lmbd, tol=tol)

             # store reference to the solution
-            self.w = w
+            self.beta = beta
         ...

 - **callback**

-This strategy can be used when the solver exposes its internals, namely the intermediate values the iterates.
+This strategy can be used when the solver is not a black box, but instead exposes the intermediate values the iterates.
-A typical use case of **callback** sampling strategy is when the solver cannot be treated as black box and/or when it is costly to run it constantly from scratch.

 Here is a as snippet that illustrate how it could be implemented.